COVID-19 Return to Campus Plan

 Quarantine for possible exposure:

-Those that have been in contact with someone who tests positive or has symptoms and are required to stay at home for 14 days from the time of exposure.
+Those that have been in contact with someone who tests positive or has symptoms will be required to stay home at minimum for 10 days from the time of exposure.

 Isolation for positive diagnosis or symptoms: